 - 1. The Maintenance role appears in the "Access status" picklist.
-When operating the device with the SmartBlue app, you must first select the Maintenance user role. - ► Afterwards, the New password and Confirm new password input boxes appear. - 2.
-Enter a user-defined password that meets the password rules indicated in the online help.
+The Maintenance user role must first be selected when operating the device with the SmartBlue app. - → Afterwards, the New password and Confirm new password input boxes appear. - 2.
+Enter a user-defined password that meets the password rules indicated in the online help. - 3.
+Enter the password again in the Confirm new password input box.